-Certain foods and drinks contain compounds that may improve vaginal health and symptoms of vaginal conditions.
+Certain foods and drinks contain compounds that may improve vaginal health and symptoms of vaginal conditions, such as urinary tract infections and yeast infections.
 These include probiotics, prebiotics, and fermented food and beverages.

 The vagina uses natural secretions, immune defenses, and “good” bacteria to keep itself healthy.
 Eating a healthful, balanced diet might also further prevent infections and improve vaginal conditions.

 This article discusses what little research there is into the effects of diet on vaginal health, looks at dietary choices for common vaginal conditions, and identifies other ways to improve vaginal health.

 People should speak to a doctor before using diet to address any health concerns.

 Lactobacillus species bacteria is the most dominant type of “good” bacteria found in a healthy vagina.

 - regulating the microflora in the vagina